WinVector/Examples/ROC/ROC_patch.md

 and we want to combine them into a model that meets our business goals.
-Please keep in mind, *insisting* on using the ROC/AUC instead of business utility metrics may be detriment; for how to work effectively see [Nina Zumel’s article “Squeezing the Most Utility from Your Models”](https://win-vector.com/2020/10/05/squeezing-the-most-utility-from-your-models/).
+Please keep in mind, *insisting* on using the ROC/AUC instead of business utility metrics may be detriment; for how to work effectively directly with utitly please see [Nina Zumel’s article “Squeezing the Most Utility from Your Models”](https://win-vector.com/2020/10/05/squeezing-the-most-utility-from-your-models/).
 But, for fun, let’s work through how to work on the ROC graph, how to patch it or perform graph surgery on it.